offby1/bridge-server/README.hosting.md

 - Now that I've gotten this reasonably containerized, maybe I should read about those "run your container" services -- pretty sure AWS and Azure have those.
 E.g., in a perfect world, I'd sign up for the service, they'd give me some sort of credential and URL; I'd type "docker context mumble something credential URL", and then just "docker compose up" should push the containers onto their hosting and Bob's my uncle.

+  I dimly recall investigating, and finding that there are exactly no services like this.
+But a simple Unix box with docker and ssh might be all I need (I can deploy to it with a remote docker context, and I'd need ssh for installing tailscale, and perhaps monitoring via e.g. htop)

 In the below, ✘ means "this sucks; no need to investigate further"

 ## Research I've done